antpearson/Mixd-CSS-Framework/README.md

 Delete chunks of markup and CSS until your problem goes away, then you can determine which part of the code the problem lies in.

-It can be tempting to put an `overflow:hidden;` on something to hide the effects of a layout quirk, but overflow was probably never the problem; **fix the problem, not its symptoms.**
+It can be tempting to put an `overflow: hidden;` on something to hide the effects of a layout quirk, but overflow was probably never the problem; **fix the problem, not its symptoms.**